 Rather than getting stressed about a new cat introduction, I try to make it fun.
 Playing seems to be the great equalizer.
 In this case, there’s a nice gap under the door to Zorro’s room.
 Now that Norton has gotten to know Zorro, I’ve seen them play paws under the door without growling or aggression.
 Again, it frees up the other cats to go about their business.

 This particular door also has a semitransparent cat door installed in the door.
 I locked the cat door, but the cats can “see” each other through the opaque plastic.
 This is another way to keep everyone busy and happy.

 If Zorro is lonely, I’ll play with him.
 I feel at this point, he’ll be with all the others, soon.
 If the others seem down, or disgruntled about the change, I’ll play with them, too.

-What are your hints for easing the introduction of a newbie?
+Tell us: What are your hints for introducing cats?
 Share your ideas in the comments!

 Thumbnail: Photography by By Okssi | Shutterstock.

 - How to Introduce a Cat to a Baby and Prepare Your Cat for the Change